yandex-cloud/docs/en/compute/operations/vm-create/create-linux-vm.md

    Create a VM using the [Create](../../api-ref/Instance/create.md) method for the `Instance` resource:

    1. Prepare the key pair (public and private keys) for SSH access to the VM.
-   1. Get an [IAM token](../../../iam/concepts/authorization/iam-token.md) used for authentication in the examples:
+   1. Get an [IAM token](../../../iam/concepts/authorization/iam-token.md) for authentication in these examples:
       {% if product == "yandex-cloud" %}* [Instructions](../../../iam/operations/iam-token/create.md) for users with a Yandex account.{% endif %}
       * [Instructions](../../../iam/operations/iam-token/create-for-sa.md) for a service account.
       * [Instructions](../../../iam/operations/iam-token/create-for-federation.md) for a federated account.
    1. [Get the ID](../../../resource-manager/operations/folder/get-id.md) of the folder.
    1. Get information about the image to create your virtual machine from (image ID and minimum disk size):
-      * If you know the [image family](../../concepts/image.md#family), retrieve information on this family's latest image:
+      * If you know the [image family](../../concepts/image.md#family), get information about the latest image in this family:
          ```bash
          export IAM_TOKEN=CggaATEVAgA...
          export FAMILY=ubuntu-1804